xlambein/xlambein.github.io/pages/gui-polymorphic-pattern/index.md

 In a real GUI library, I'd probably add a method `signal_layout_change` in `Phase`.

 There's still lots of room for improvement, but I like the general feel of this API.
 It's direct and imperative, very much like an imGUI, which I personally find quite intuitive to use.
-However, it has the `column` and `row` layouting widgets we expect from retGUI libraries, and in theory at least it can be made more efficient than an imGUI.
+At the same time, it has the `column` and `row` layouting widgets we expect from retGUI libraries, and in theory at least it can be made more efficient than an imGUI.

 That being said, there is a major pitfall with this pattern: since we write code as a single function that gets split three ways and executed differently, it's possible to write code that fails in non-obvious ways.